JDK Mission Control for Eclipse is a set of plug-ins for the Eclipse IDE designed to help develop, profile

 - Supports JDK Flight Recorder.

-- Supports HotSpot VM, JDK 8 and later
+- Supports HotSpot VM, JDK 7u40 and above.

 - Supports OpenJDK 11